-The Natural World: The Caribbean

-FDS 100 Freshman Development Seminar 1 B. Required courses in Music: Credits MUS 103-104 MUS 161-162 MUS 173-174 Music Theory Applied Music Secondary Piano 3-3 2-2 1-1 MUS 175-176 MUS 201-202 MUS 206-207 MUS 261-262 MUS 273-274 or Secondary Voice Music Theory Music History and Literature Applied Music Secondary Piano 1-1 3-3 3-3 2-2 1-1 MUS 275-276 MUS 301 MUS 302 MUS 361-362 MUS 401 MUS 461-462 MUS 132, MUS 133 or Secondary Voice Counterpoint Form and Analysis Applied Music Orchestration and Arranging Applied Music 1-1 2 2 2-2 3 2-2 MUS 242 Ensemble (eight semesters) 8
+A. Required courses with fewer than 24 in Freshman Studies (required for anyone admitted into the pro- credits): ogram Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required courses in Music: Credits MUS 103-104 MUS 161-162 MUS 173-174 or Music Theory Applied Music Secondary Piano 3-3 2-2 1-1 MUS 175-176 MUS 201-202 MUS 206-207 MUS 261-262 MUS 273-274 or Secondary Voice Music Theory Music History and Literature Applied Music Secondary Piano 1-1 3-3 3-3 2-2 1-1 MUS 275-276 MUS 301 MUS 302 MUS 361-362 MUS 401 MUS 461-462 MUS 132, MUS 133 or Secondary Voice Counterpoint Form and Analysis Applied Music Orchestration and Arranging Applied Music 1-1 2 2 2-2 3 2-2 MUS 242 Ensemble (eight semesters) 8 C. Required courses in Music Education/Education: Credits EDU 221 MUE 311 MUE 312 MUE 321 MUE 322 MUE 411 MUE 412 Foundations of Education Conducting Techniques Teaching Music in the Elementary School Brass and Percussion Methods Woodwind Methods Teaching Music in Secondary Schools Student Teaching and Seminar in Music 3 3 2 2 3 6 D. Required courses in other fields: Credits PSY 120 PSY 321 General Psychology Developmental Psychology I 3 3 E. The following are strongly recommended for voice majors: Credits FRE 131-132 Functional Elementary French I-II 4-4 107

-C. Required courses s in Music Education/Education: Credits EDU 221 MUE 311 MUE 312 MUE 321 MUE 322 MUE 411 MUE 412 Foundations of Education Conducting Techniques Teaching Music in the Elementary School Brass and Percussion Methods Woodwind Methods Teaching Music in Secondary Schools Student Teaching and Seminar in Music 3 3 2 2 3 6 D. Required courses s in other fields: Credits PSY 120 PSY 321 General Psychology Developmental Psychology I 3 3 E. The following are strongly recommended for voice majors: Credits FRE 131-132 FRE 231 Functional Elementary French I-II Intermediate French 4-4 4 uired to satisfy the University's general education requirements f legree.
-Courses listed under D. and E. count toward satisfaction G. Humanities Sem inar requirement.
-The following course es are required: Credits HUM 497-498 Senior Humanities Seminar 1-1 Speech Commun ication and Theatre Major vanced studies in ei ability to communica politics, advertising, able to compete for such as group dyna ation and Theatre is a versatile major which prepares students fither speech communication, theatre or any related areas in which ate effectively is a major asset.
-This could include areas such as mass communication and law, to mention a few.
-Graduates should be employment in any occupation requiring effective communication and reasoning skills, interpersonal and intercultural process, improved perception, assertiveness and related verbal and not set the second secon ich the s religion, nould be ion abilities ss knowl- A. Required courses with fewer than 2 s in Freshman Studies (required for anyone admitted into the pr 24 credits): ogram Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required courses s in Speech: Credits COM 119 COM 120 Interpersonal Communication and Leadership Skills Public Speaking 3
+Credits FRF 231 Intermediate French F. Students are required to satisfy the University's general education requirements for the bachelor of arts degree.
+Courses listed under D. and E. count toward satisfaction of these requirements.
+G. Humanities Seminar requirement.
+Credits The following courses are required: HUM 497-498 Senior Humanities Seminar 1-1 Speech Communication and Theatre Major Speech Communication and Theatre is a versatile major which prepares students for advanced studies in either speech communication, theatre or any related areas in which the ability to communicate effectively is a major asset.
+This could include areas such as religion, politics, advertising, mass communication and law, to mention a few.
+Graduates should be able to compete for employment in any occupation requiring effective communication abilities such as group dynamics and reasoning skills, interpersonal and intercultural process knowledge, active listening, improved perception, assertiveness and related verbal and nonverbal awareness.
+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits SCI 100 The Natural World: The Caribbean 3 An Introduction to the Social Sciences: A Caribbean Focus 3 SSC 100 FDS 100 Freshman Development Seminar Credits B. Required courses in Speech: COM 119 Interpersonal Communication and Leadership Skills 3 COM 120 Public Speaking 3 COM 225 Intercultural Communication 3 C. Required courses in Theatre: Credits THE 110 Introduction to Theatre 3 THE 210 Theatre Service THE 211-212-Theatre Production 213-214 Students are required to participate (in an acting, directing, or technical position) in a minimum of two main stage productions for a maximum of 4 credits.
+D. Cross-over Speech and Theatre courses.
+Two of the following courses are required: Credits THE 220 Stage Movement 3 COM 227 Voice and Diction 3 Readers Theatre THF 325 3